Stockholder’s Equity Statement Definition

 Below is an example of the Stockholder’s equity statement.

 The following are the details pertaining to XYZ Corp as of 31st December 2018.

 Stockholder’s Equity Statement Format

 Below is the format of stockholder’s equity statement

 Calculation of Additional Paid-in Capital of Common Stock

 Calculation of Additional Paid-in Capital of Preferred Stock

 Shareholders’ equity can either be positive or negative.
-If it is positive it indicates that the assets of the company is more than its liabilities and if it is negative it indicates that the liabilities are more than its assets.
+If it is positive, it indicates that the assets of the company are more than its liabilities.
+If it is negative, it indicates that the liabilities are more than its assets.
 Negativity may arise due to buyback of shares; Writedowns; Continuous losses.
-If the negativity continues for a longer period then the company may go insolvent due to poor financial health.
+If the negativity continues for a longer period, then the company may go insolvent due to poor financial health.